readthedocs/ethicalads.io/content/pages/publisher-faq.md

 ## How much will I make?

 These numbers will vary based on your audience and topics that you write about.
-Generally we are able to offer around $2-2.50 per 1,000 pageviews (CPM), assuming a majority of US and European traffic.
+Generally publishers see around $1.50-2.00 per 1,000 pageviews (CPM), assuming a majority of US and European traffic.